-Surgery can bring relief, especially when these alternative, noninvasive treatments fail.
+Surgery can bring relief, especially when these alternatives, non-invasive treatments fail.
 When you undergo knee replacement surgery, Dr. Boone removes the damaged cartilage and bone and replaces all or part of your joint with an artificial joint made of plastic or metal.

 Surgery isn’t a simple process, however.
 Although knee replacement surgery has made great advancements, it’s still invasive and requires a long recovery.
 You want to be sure it’s the right way to relieve your pain.
 The following signs indicate that the operating room may be your only solution for osteoarthritis pain.